 Do I still need to have a scan as well as the Harmony™ Prenatal Test?

 Yes.
-The Harmony™ Prenatal Test cannot be used in multiple pregnancies, so it is important to have a scan first to check that you are not having twins.
+The Harmony™ Prenatal Test can be used in multiple pregnancies, but not if one twin stopped developing at an early stage, so it is important to have a scan to check this.
 But a good 12-week scan will also pick up a significant number of structural abnormalities, such as spina bifida, and an increased nuchal translucency measurement is a strong marker for a wide range of conditions other than Down’s syndrome.
-It is therefore essential that the Harmony™ Prenatal Test results are always looked at in the context of the 12-week scan findings and never in isolation.
+It is therefore essential that the HarmonyTM Prenatal Test results are always looked at in the context of the 12-week scan findings and never in isolation.

 A nuchal translucency measurement of more than 3.5mm is particularly worrying and is more common in babies who have some of the rarer and more unusual genetic abnormalities that will not be picked up by the Harmony™ Prenatal Test.
 Parents may consider having an invasive test, regardless of the Harmony™ Prenatal Test result, if the nuchal translucency measurement is above 3.5mm or there are other serious structural abnormalities.
 This will affect only a very small number of patients.

 It is also very important to have the 20-week anomaly scan to look for any structural anomalies that may not be obvious at the 12-week stage.

 How is the Harmony™ Prenatal Test done?

 The Harmony™ Prenatal Test involves taking two tubes of the mother’s blood from a vein in her arm, in exactly the same way that a normal blood test is done.
 Other than a small amount of discomfort and possible bruising, there are no risks to the mother and absolutely no risk of harm to the baby.
 The sample is then sent to The Doctors Laboratory (TDL) in London, who will extract cell-free DNA from the blood and carry out the Harmony™ Prenatal Test.